Professional Diploma in Human Resource Management

 Please note course dates and times are subject to change.

-This course is scheduled to commence on Wednesday, 25th September 2024.
+This course is scheduled to commence on the week of the 24th September 2025.

 Contact [email protected] for further information.